jesseklein406/data-structures/README.md

 ###Linked List Assignment
-Use LinkedList class from link_list.py to implement a singly linked list
+Use LinkedList class from 'link_list.py' to implement a singly linked list.
+The test module is 'test_linked_list.py'.

 ###Stack Assignment